filecoin-project/lotus/documentation/en/mining-lotus-seal-worker.md

 ## Setting up the Storage Miner

-First, you will need to ensure your `lotus-storage-miner`'s API is accessible over the network.
+First, you will need to ensure your `lotus-miner`'s API is accessible over the network.

-To do this, open up `~/.lotusstorage/config.toml` (Or if you manually set `LOTUS_STORAGE_PATH`, look under that directory) and look for the API field.
+To do this, open up `~/.lotusstorage/config.toml` (Or if you manually set `LOTUS_MINER_PATH`, look under that directory) and look for the API field.

 Default config: